Local to Global Justice:

 Each year Local to Global Justice presents the Forum and Festival, an annual event that seeks to connect local diversity, sustainability, social justice, and human rights issues to larger global struggles.
 This event provides an outstanding space for the sharing of experiences and knowledge between scholars and activists working on a wide range of social justice, human rights and sustainability issues.
 All are welcome!

-Thank you to everyone who joined us at our 22nd Annual Forum and Festival.
-We look forward to next year’s event.
+Thank you to everyone who joined us for our 2024 Forum and Festival!
+Can’t wait to see you all again next year!

 This event is sponsored by ASU, School of Social Transformation, the School for the Future of Innovation in Society, ASU United Student Government and donations, to Local to Global Justice.